Enjoying an Elgol Boat trip is one of the best things to do on the Isle of Skye Scotland!

-You really cannot miss them near the carpark, at the end of the only road… However book in advance because they fill up quickly!
+You really cannot miss them near the carpark, at the end of the only road… However, book in advance because they fill up quickly!

 Part of it had a roof so I thought that if it rained, I would at least be a little protected (this is Scotland after all).

 Both companies give you flexibility to stay as long as you want at Loch Coruisk:

-- Your Elgol Boat trip can be just that a boat trip, you stay on the boat, admire the Cuillin Mountains and observe the seals
+- Your Elgol Boat trip can be just that: a boat trip, you stay on the boat, admire the Cuillin Mountains and observe the seals

 - Or you can stop at Loch Coruisk and come back with the next boat (normally 1h45 later)